JamieBarlow/weekend-bankhol/README.md

   - **Claim run** - the claim file submission depends on this process, which runs 1 working day before.
 The date will again be shifted back by 1 working day if this falls on a non-working date.
   - **DD Dedupe Report** - DDs flagged as duplicates will be removed ('de-duplicated') 3 working days before the claim run.
 To ensure this, if there are any non-working dates which are presented between the default Dedupe date and the claim run date, this date will be shifted backwards by the appropriate number of working days.
   - **ARUDD reporting** - reporting for ARUDD (Automated Return of Unpaid Direct Debits) will occur 1 working day after the payment date.
 The date will be shifted forwards by 1 working day if this falls on a non-working day.
   - **ARUDD reporting sweep-up** - this will occur 1 working day after ARUDD reporting, and will be shifted forwards by 1 working day if this falls on a non-working day.
+  - All results are displayed in standard table format, and can be easily viewed or copied as necessary.

 ## Technologies :floppy_disk: